grafana/worldmap-panel/README.md

 - Metric is one of Count, Average, Sum etc.
 - Location Name is the field that gives the circle a name.
 If it is blank, then the geohash value is shown in the popover instead of the location.
 - geo_point is the GeoHashGrid field that provides the geohash value.

+### Map Visual Option Settings

+**Center**

+This settings configures the default center of the map.
+There are 5 centers to choose from or you can choose a custom center or last GeoHash center..For a custom center there are two fields: latitude and longitude.
+Examples of values are 37.09024, -95.712891 for the center of the US or 55.378051, -3.435973 for Great Britain.
+Last GeoHash center will centered the map on the last GeoHash received from the data.

+**Initial Zoom**

+The initial zoom factor for the map.
+This is a value between 1 and 18 where 1 is the most zoomed out.

+**Min Circle Size**

+This is minimum size for a circle in pixels.

+**Max Circle Size**

+This is the maximum size for a circle in pixels.
+Depending on the zoom level you might want a larger or smaller max circle size to avoid overlapping.

+**Unit**

+The Unit is shown in the popover when you hover over a circle.
+There are two fields the singular form and the plural form.
+E.g. visit/visits or error/errors

+**Show Legend**

+Shows/hide the legend on the bottom left that shows the threshold ranges and their associated colors.

 ### Threshold Options